 NSW is committed to building a Comprehensive, Adequate and Representative (CAR) national system of protected areas.

 Only one of NSW’s 18 bioregions, the Australian Alps, has met C and R targets; and the South East Corner bioregion is the only other to have met R targets across its three subregions.
 According to the draft NSW National Parks System Directions Statement, we need to protect examples of 335 NSW Landscapes in public or private protected areas to meet R targets in NSW.

-To find out more about how the BCT is adding to this network of private protected areas, see our PLC outcomes page.
+To find out more about how the BCT is adding to the network of private protected areas visit our Private Land Conservation outcomes page.

 The way forward